xuanruiqi/coding-test/README.md

 ```
 where `BALANCE_OF_USER` is the user's balance in integers. `LEFT OR RIGHT`
 is either the integer 0 (left node) or 1 (right node), and `HEX_HASH`
-is a hex string containing the node's hash value (again, begining with `0x`).
+is a hex-encoded string containing the node's hash value (again, begining with `0x`).

 If the user with ID `id` does not exist, a 404 NOT FOUND is returned.